cdgz/es-replication/README.md

 Listen to websocket and forward changes to remote cluster, on every node:

-- install fluentd daemon and 3 plugins plugins from `src/` on every Elastic node (check `src/README.md` for dependencies)
+- install fluentd daemon and 3 plugins plugins from `src/` on every Elastic node (check `src/README.md` for instructions)
 - launch fluentd daemon with below configuration file (replace `REMOTE_*` with your values)

 <b></b>